l2beat/byor/ARCHITECTURE.md

 ### Data fetching

 Data is fetched by the [BatchDownloader.ts](./packages/node/src/core/BatchDownloader.ts), after it's downloaded, the `calldata` is extracted and passed through the State Transition Function by [StateUpdater.ts](./packages/node/src/core/StateUpdater.ts), the results are stored in the database.
-BatchDownloader relies on the events emitted by the `CTC` to find all the necessary `calldata`.
+BatchDownloader relies on the events emitted by the `Inputs` to find all the necessary `calldata`.

 ### State transition function